 Rather than uncomfortably forcing air through your airway with a CPAP machine, you can consider wearing an oral sleep appliance that:

 Is everyone a candidate for an oral sleep appliance?
-No. If you’re being treated by a physician but are CPAP intolerant, or you suspect that you have a form of obstructive sleep apnea (OSA,) we recommend that you schedule a consultation or study for sleep apnea in Nashville, TN.
+No. If you’re being treated by a physician but are CPAP intolerant, or you suspect that you have a form of obstructive sleep apnea (OSA,) we recommend that you schedule a consultation or study for sleep apnea in Nashville, Tennessee.
 After all of the information has been assessed, Nashville Dental Center can work with your sleep physician or pulmonologist to find out if an oral appliance is ideal for your situation.

-During your dental exam, our sleep apnea dentist in Nashville, TN will assess for oral signs of a sleeping disorder.
+During your dental exam, our sleep apnea dentist in Nashville will assess for oral signs of a sleeping disorder.
 These include things like flat, worn teeth, a wide neck circumference, and prominent jaw muscles.
 If you need a referral for a sleep study, we are happy to arrange one for you.

 Treatment for sleep apnea can save your life.
 If you’re struggling with chronic fatigue, depression, weight gain, or are CPAP intolerant, schedule a consultation at Nashville Dental Center to find out how we might be able to help.